 - Family therapy: Family therapy can empower people to provide support to their loved ones with an eating disorder and autism.
 This therapy also teaches healthy communication and reinforces boundaries and safety.

-How to Cope with Comorbid Autism & Eating Disorders
+How to Cope With Autism & Eating Disorders

 At times, having comorbid autism and an eating disorder may feel challenging.
 Depending on the severity of your symptoms, it might also seem like things will never get better.
 Implementing healthy lifestyle habits and considering professional treatment can make a significant difference in improving how you feel.

-Here are some ways to cope with a dual diagnosis of autism and an eating disorder:
+Here are some ways to cope with an eating disorder when you’re also autistic:

 - Build a healthy peer support system: It’s important to have reliable friends and family who can validate you.
 If talking to people feels overwhelming, consider finding an online group or forum.